SynapseMedia/nucleus/README.md

 *After run migration and expose our node in gateway*

-`clients` file its generated .
-Please copy entry hash in `clients` file and corresponding `private key`.
+Please copy entry hash in `clients` file located in your root directory and the `private key` as well.
 This keys will be requested on app login.

 *To configure your app please*